Crnojević noble family: Crnojević

-The most important role in establishing the family's rule in Zeta had Stefan I called "Stefanica" (1451–1465).
+The most important role in establishing the family's rule in Zeta belongs to Stefan I called "Stefanica" (1451–1465).
 He used the turmoil in Zeta and managed to become de facto ruler of the region.
-He secured a leading position in his family and married Maria, Skenderbeg's sister.
+He secured a leading position in his family and married Mara, the daughter of prominent nobleman Gjon Kastrioti.
 After the fall of the southern part of Serbia under the Turks in 1455, Stefan acknowledged Venetian rule in return for autonomy on internal affairs and autonomy for the Orthodox Metropolitan.

 His son Ivan (1465–1490), better known as Ivan-beg, started his rule with a war on the Venetians, but had to repent later in face of Turkish threat.
-He was forced to become a Turkish vassal in addition to being a Venetian one already.
-He was forced by Turks to flee to Italy in 1479 and managed to return only in 1481, again as the Turkish vassal.
-He moved the seat of Zeta Metropolitan from Prevlaka to the more secure Cetinje in 1485 and soon it became his capital.
+In 1474, the Ottomans took Upper Zeta and in 1478 took his territory, which was centered around Žabljak.
+He fled to the coast and returned in 1481 following the death of Mehmet the Conqueror as a Turkish vassal, after already previously being a Venetian one.
+He was allowed to keep territory, which now comprised the coast above Kotor to Lake Skadar and north of the Zeta river.
+He moved the seat of Zeta Metropolitan from Prevlaka (Skadar Lake) to the more secure Cetinje in 1485 and soon it became his capital.

 Ivan's son Đurađ (1490–1496) remained consistent to his father's policies, although he married a daughter of a Venetian noble.
-He fostered the printing house of Cetinje monastery in which the first book in Serbian was printed in 1494.
+He founded the printing house of the Cetinje monastery in which the first book in the Cyrillic script of Church Slavonic among South Slavs was printed in 1494.
 When his contacts with the King of France on starting an anti-Ottoman war became known to the Turks, he had to flee Montenegro, which fell under direct Turkish rule.
-He was an educated man known for his knowledge on many topics.

 He was succeeded by his brother Stefan II (1496–1498) who led the administration of Montenegro for the Ottoman Empire.
-Ivan's third son Staniša, now islamized and renamed as Skender-beg, ruled his ancestral lands from 1513 to 1530 and was an obedient servant to the Sultan.
+Ivan's third son Staniša, now islamized and renamed as Skender-beg, ruled his ancestral lands from 1513 to 1528.

-The descendants of Đurađ lived in Hungary and Venice where they died out in the mid-17th century.
+The descendants of Đurađ lived in Hungary and Venice where they died out in 1660 with the death of Ivan (Giovanni) Crnojević.